univention/ucsschool-id-connector/docs/source/development.rst

 Complete picture
 ----------------

-The complete picture might be a bit too much.
-If you want have it anyway, here you go:
+The complete picture might be a bit too full.
+If you want have it anyway, here are your choices:

 .. collapse:: Complete overview, C4 style